Estard/TGA/README.md

 - Add TGA/include to additional includes
 - Add the source file of TGA/src/tga_*api_you_want_use* to your project
 - Add the source file of TGA/src/tga_*api_you_want_use*/WSI_*window_library* to your project
+- If on Windows: Add NOMINMAX to preprocessor defines

 Currently implemented are:
 - Vulkan API using GLFW as window library